AbhiTheModder/understand-smali/DAY-02.md

 ### _Now let's talk about these v0,v1,v2,v3,v4,p0,p1,p2 blah blah_
       These are called Registers names
-    So, first talk about registers
+    So, let's first talk about registers...

 ## Registers
    - Registers are defined just after .method line